Utilizing the Discovery Process in Your NC Personal Injury Case

 Contact a Charlotte Personal Injury Attorney for Help

 Litigating a personal injury case is more complicated than it appears, and success is often determined before you even get to the courthouse.
 The discovery phase is critical, and knowing how to navigate the process is essential to getting the compensation you deserve.
-If you’ve been injured in an accident, you do not need to pursue your claim on your own – the Charlotte personal injury attorneys at Randall & Stump, PLLC can help.
+If you’ve been injured in an accident, you do not need to pursue your claim on your own – the Charlotte personal injury attorneys at Randall & Stump, Criminal Defense Attorneys can help.
 Call us at (980) 237-4579, or fill out our online contact form to schedule a free case consultation.